 In the big scheme of things, market players are starting to believe that euro zone policy makers, especially German policy makers, will try to avoid a hard landing in Greece, said Makoto Noji, senior strategist at SMBC Nikko Securities.

-If the confidence vote is passed, the Greek parliament will vote on the austerity measures by June 28.
-Euro zone finance ministers gave debt-crippled Greece two weeks from Monday to approve further spending cuts and tax rises in return for another 12 billion euros in emergency loans.
+If the vote is passed, the Greek parliament will vote on the austerity measures on June 28.
+Euro zone finance ministers gave Greece two weeks from Monday to approve further spending cuts and tax rises in return for another 12 billion euros in emergency loans.

-Were Greece to default on its sovereign debt, markets fear it could trigger a global financial crisis in much the same way that Lehman Brothers' collapse did in 2008.
-This time, however, debt-laden governments and central banks may have far less room to offer any fresh stimulus to shore up economic growth.
+Were Greece to default on its sovereign debt, it could trigger a global financial crisis in much the same way that Lehman Brothers' collapse did in 2008, markets fear.

 Credit rating agency Fitch said on Tuesday it would regard both a Greece sovereign debt swap and a rollover of maturities, even a voluntary one, as a default.